thoughtram/blog/_posts/2014-11-19-exploring-angular-1.3-stateful-filters.md

 However, there's a reason why [Igor Minar](http://twitter.com/IgorMinar) said that:

->Angular 1.3 is the best Angular yet!
+>"Angular 1.3 is the best Angular yet!"

 In version 1.3, filters are much smarter.
 By default, they cache the evaluated value so they don't have to be re-evaluated all the time.
 Getting back to our simple `{% raw %}{{ jsonExpression | json}}{% endraw %}` example, the expression only gets re-evaluated when `jsonExpression` changes, which makes our code execution much faster.